 7. The Road Not Taken by Robert Frost

 Robert Frost wrote “The Road Not Taken,” one of his most well-known poems, in England in 1915.
-For instance, an option between two paths was presented, but the speaker in the poem chooses the path “least travelled,” which he believed “made all the difference.”
+For instance, an option between two paths was presented, but the speaker in the poem chooses the path “least traveled,” which he believed “made all the difference.”

 Two roads diverged in a yellow wood,